snugghash/gnuplot-workshop-cigso-purdue-2016/README.md

+This repository serves as a resource for the workshop on gnuplot at Purdue, in 2016, organized by CIGSO

+#Installation instructions
 If these don't work, internet seach is your friend.
-Untested by me personally.

 ## GNU/Linux
 ### Ubuntu